tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_03_DSAR_associate_to_activity.md

 ![image](/articles/demo_project/DPM_Demo_Project/DPM_Demo_Project/images/01_03_DSAR_New_Activity.png)

 Saving the new Activity makes the new flow we created available for customers to submit requests based on it.
-The execution of such requests is described in the [DSAR Request Execution]() section of this tutorial.
+The execution of such requests is described in the next section of this tutorial: [DSAR Request Execution]().